Impact-Invariant Control: Maximizing Control Authority During Impacts: Background

 such that the instantaneous output accelerations of the robot are as close to the commanded output accelerations as possible.
 This controller objective can be nicely formulated as a quadratic program (QP):

-where $i$ denotes the particular output being tracked (e.g., center of mass or foot position) and $W_i$ are corresponding weights on the tracking objectives.
-The QP seeks to minimize the acceleration tracking error, $\tilde{\taskSpaceAcc} = \ddot y_i - \ddot y_{i_{cmd}}$, for the weighted sum across all tracking objectives.
+where $i$ denotes the particular output being tracked (e.g., center of mass or foot position) and $W_i$ are corresponding weights on tracking that output.
+The QP seeks to minimize the acceleration tracking error, $\tilde{\taskSpaceAcc}_i = \ddot y_{i_{cmd}} - \ddot y_i$, for the weighted sum across all tracking objectives.
 Additional regularization costs can be added to avoid non-unique solutions if the problem is underspecified. \cref{eq:dyn_constraint_full} is the dynamics constraint, where $\contactJacobian$ is the Jacobian for the active constraints for the current mode, and $\lambda$ are the corresponding constraint forces. \cref{eq:holonomic_constraint_full} enforces the holonomic constraints, and a linear approximation of the friction cone constraint is given by \cref{eq:friction_cone_x}, \cref{eq:friction_cone_y}, and \cref{eq:friction_cone_constraint_full}.
 Here, $\lambda_z$ is the normal component of the contact force and $\lambda_x, \lambda_y$ are the tangential components expressed in the robot frame.

-The QP can be solved quickly ($>$1000 Hz), even for complex robots such as Cassie.
+$W_u$, $W_{acc}$, and $W_{\lambda}$ are general regularization weights on the decision variables, specifically the inputs, generalized accelerations, and contact forces respectively.